 The internal staircase was designed by the Canarian artist Néstor de la Torre and its columns were recovered from the demolition of the old town of Telde.
-A large root of Haya hangs from the ceiling and a root of Sabina decorates a wall.
+A large beech root hangs from the ceiling and a root of Sabina decorates a wall.

 The interior of the hotel is a true hymn to the sea, full of traditional objects of the naval history of the island.
 Thanks to all this, Puntagrande Hotel has been recognized as a museum and a place of cultural interest.

 In 1984 the hotel entered the World’s Guinness Records as the World’s smallest hotel.
 In the same year the Ministry of Information and Tourism assigned to the Punta Grande restaurant the bronze plate for Tourism Excellence, and in 1991 the Canary Government conferred at the hotel the silver medal of “Importance for Turism”.